EMERGE: Empirical predictions of galaxy merger rates since $z\sim6$: The Galaxy-Galaxy merger rate

 In this section we address the galaxy-galaxy merger rate scaling with mass ratio.
 We have already seen in the previous section that the merger rate density and rate per galaxy appear to possess a strong scaling with mass for a fixed mass ratio interval.
 Most notably, major mergers dominate at high-mass, and mini/minor mergers dominate at low masses.
 Our goal here is to investigate this inflection with a finer $\mu$ binning in order to explain this phenomenon.

 Figure \ref{fig:mass_vs_ratio} explores the relationship between descendant stellar mass and merger mass ratio.
+To provide a more granular view of the mass ratio distribution, without influence from the explicit definition of major(minor) merger, we express these results as the merger rate per galaxy \textit{per $\log_{10}$ mass ratio interval} $N_{\mathrm{merge}}/\dd\log_{10}(\mu)/\dd t$.
 In the top panel we take mergers of a fixed mass ratio at a fixed redshift.
 We then bin those galaxies according to the stellar mass of their descendant system.
 This way we are able to see the relative importance of some merger as a function of mass.
-We selected four target mass ratios with a uniform log space bin of $0.3$ dex.
+We selected four target mass ratios with a uniform log space bin of $0.45$ dex.
 In general each mass ratio shows a similar qualitative trend.
 At lower masses the slope stays relatively flat, approaching high masses each curve show an inflection point when more massive galaxies begin to experience more mergers.
 Looking closely we see that the inflection occurs at lower stellar mass for lower redshifts.